Get stories and expert advice on all things related to college and parenting.

 If your college student isn’t quite sure what possibilities are out there for their major, interests and experience level, try spinning your conversation into a fun exploratory activity.
 Read through descriptions of different job roles they might not have considered, or compare your respective results from a personality quiz (such as the Myers-Briggs test or enneagram type analysis) intended to guide their career thinking.

 Young adults with little experience understandably believe the stakes are high when they make their first employment choices.
 Reassure them that choosing a job isn’t an irreversible decision.
 Help them understand that they will choose based on the best information at hand, but can always revisit and reevaluate their decisions in the future.

-Also remind your student that many if not most people try a couple different types of jobs early in their career to find what's the best fit, sometimes even within the same company.
+Also remind your student that many if not most people try a few different types of jobs early in their career to find what's the best fit, sometimes even within the same company.
 Everything is a learning experience and helps them refine what they want to do next.

 Your attitude and approach to this conversation can have a big impact.
 At the end of the day, thinking about the world of possibilities beyond their college campus should be fun for your young adult!
 Remember to assert your pride, positivity and belief in their potential.